JRRS1982/TutorialProjects/reactRedux/React.md

 1. Vercel.com is a provider that will deploy React apps easily - widgets deployed here -> https://react-widgets-omega.vercel.app/
 2. Netlify.com is an alternative ot Vercel, i believe you can deploy github private projects with netlify.
 3. Github!
 Also provides a deployment option.

+## React-Router

+- Each component needs to be designed to work in isolation, i.e. fetch its own data.